boylejack/miduino/README.md

 # miduino v1.0
 A MIDI to Arduino translator/compiler in the form of a small java command line utility for linux.
 To be used with the MIDI sequencer project found here : http://www.arduino.cc/en/Tutorial/Midi
-It takes a midi file (single track/instrument for now) and converts it in to an arduino program.
+It takes a midi file and converts it in to an arduino program.
 Version 1.0 has been tested with files from freemidi.org

 ## Instalation
 1. Clone this repo